Skip to main content

 info

-If you're recording an animation, evaluate the cell, wait for your desired number of frames, then click Continue in the widget.
+If you're recording an animation, evaluate the cell and wait for your desired number of frames, then click Continue in the widget.

 Move each slider across its full range.
 This is necessary, as the sampling phase will only use values seen during sniffing.